TABLE OF CONTENT

 Severity:

-- The harassment must be significant enough to cause emotional distress or fear.
+- The stalking or harassment has caused mental distress or fear.

 Pattern: